7 Promising Amnesia Romance Books

 6. Barbarian’s Heart (Ice Planet Barbarians)

 Barbarian’s Heart is a sci-fi alien romance.
-It is the 10th book and the Ice Planet Barbarians series.
+It is the 10th book in the Ice Planet Barbarians series.
 I have read Ruby Dixon’s entire Ice Planet Barbarian series.
 If you don’t know, Ice Planet Barbarians takes place on not Hoth, an icy cold planet where some blue aliens live.

 The hero and the heroine resonated or made it at the beginning of the series.
 They found one another, and they’ve been living happily together for two-plus years since the Cuban women’s ship crashed on the planet.
 After an incident in the previous book, the hero gets hurt and loses his memories of the past two years.
 So he doesn’t remember his mate and child.

 I love the entire series because all of them are charming romances.
 This one of the amnesia parts of it worked well.
 I loved the angst it brought to the couple’s relationship and many sad moments.
-So the story is quiet and slower, with more of the plot centered around the relationship.
+So, the story is quiet and slower, with more of the plot centered around the relationship.
 But I liked seeing how that played out and the new normal they have to form together.

 Barbarian's Heart